Chapter 3 : Rupture

-Now her expression would melt.
+Now her expression would soften.

 Of course not.

 But this time was different for Rose, a seed had been planted in her head, sown and lain to fertilize—enrapturing her mind in a web of sorts.
 It was disturbing how easy it had been for him to commit such a destructive act.
-She told herself that webs could be cleaned, but it wasn’t about just the spiders, you see.
+She told herself that webs could be cleaned, but it wasn’t about just the spiders.
 It was so much more than just spiders.

 It had been easy to forgive him.
 Rose always forgave him.

 A part of her held out, because until then she had considered them one of the same.
 Equals, with a shared and mutually tortured childhood.
 Albus knew of her pain, whether or not he truly understood it.
 And though Rose may not have known what had happened between him and his father, she still gave him an enormous amount of leeway for it.
 He was an arrogant and distrustful ass, but so tantalizingly close to a sibling she had not been able to see him as anything otherwise.

 When their potion didn’t work, Rose detached herself from Albus, unknowing to him, and resumed a private line of inquiry.
 She reverted towards the fundamentals of spell-making, Ancient Runes and Latin texts, the sort of things that were so engraved in the process that people hardly gave them a second thought.